smwaqas89/NCA-AIIO-Associate/readme.md

-# 🧠 NVIDIA Dynamo & Triton — Deep Dive Notes (NCA-AIIO)
+# 🧠 NVIDIA Dynamo & Triton

 This section covers the next-generation inference-serving layer for AI: Triton Inference Server and its successor NVIDIA Dynamo.
 You’ll learn what they are, how they work, how they differ, and why they matter for AI infrastructure.